 British retailer Currys last week took the astonishing decision to publicly refuse to stock Bully , renamed Canis Canem Edit in Europe, a

 clear bending to tabloid will in the face of perfectly clear facts about the product.
 This kind of spineless pandering to the tabloid mentality is rife among US retailers.
 However, in the UK, retailers do not customarily pander to tabloid outrage, and

 There are a few possible scenarios which arise from Currys' decision.
-The first is that the firm gets the PR it wants from the decision, appeals to the narrow cross-section of middle England which is prepared to get its hackles up over lunch about
+The first is that the firm gets the

-newspapers, or the moral moronity, might have a whinge about.
+instance, we start to slide down a slippery slope towards the US situation, where retailers routinely refuse to stock anything that the newspapers, or the moral moronity, might have a whinge about.
 This is not a situation we'd like to see mirrored in